amanzi/amanzi/doc/user_guide/input/input_schema.rst

       <box  low_coordinates = "0.0,0.0,0.0" high_coordinates = "200.0,200.0,1.0"/>
     </generate>
   </mesh>

+Mesh - Generate (Unstructured)
+______________________________

+The unstructured portion of Amanzi can utilize different mesh frameworks.
+Therefore the framework is specified as an attribute to the ``mesh`` element.
+The available options are: ``mstk``, ``stk::mesh``, and ``simple``.
+If no framework is specified, the default ``mstk`` is used.

+The ``mesh`` section takes a ``dimension`` element which indicates if the mesh is 2D or 3D.
+A 2D mesh can be given in 3D space with a third coordinate of 0.
+If a 2D mesh is specified this impacts other aspects of the input file.
+It is up to the user to ensure consistency within the input file.
+Other effected parts of the input file include region definitions and initial conditions which use coordinates, the material property permeability which must be specified using the correct subset of x, y, and z coordinates, and the initial condition velocity which also requires the correct subset of x, y, and z coordinates.

+This section also takes an element indicating how the mesh is to be internally generated.
+The ``generate`` element specifies the details about the number of cells in each direction and the low and high coordinates of the bounding box.

+Finally, as in other sections, a ``comments`` element is provide to include any comments or documentation the user wishes.

 The following is an example specification for a generated unstructured mesh.